code-and-co/react-native-image-offline/README.md

 ## Development/Contributions

 #### Credits
-Thanks to [https://wallpaperbrowse.com/](https://wallpaperbrowse.com/) and these image uris are only used in sample example application.
+Thanks to [https://wallpaperbrowse.com/](https://wallpaperbrowse.com/).
+These image uris are only used in a sample example application.